 1. Vaginal Bleeding

-What it may mean: "Some spotting is normal, but heavy bleeding could be a sign of miscarriage or ectopic pregnancy," says Natali Aziz, MD, a maternal-fetal medicine specialist at Lucile Packard Children's Hospital in Palo Alto, Calif.
-"The brighter red the bleeding, the more significant it is," she says.
+What it may mean: "Some spotting is normal, but heavy bleeding could be a sign of miscarriage or ectopic pregnancy," says Natali Aziz, MD.
+She is a maternal-fetal medicine specialist at Lucile Packard Children's Hospital in Palo Alto, Calif.
+"The brighter red the bleeding, the more significant it is."

-"If you have bleeding and bad cramping similar to period cramps, this can be a sign of threatened miscarriage," says maternal-fetal medicine specialist Manju Monga, MD, of the University of Texas Health Science Center at Houston.
-"If this is coupled with sharp lower abdominal pain, it may be a sign of ectopic pregnancy," a serious complication that occurs when the fertilized egg implants outside the uterus, usually in the fallopian tubes.
+"If you have bleeding and bad cramping similar to period cramps, this can be a sign of threatened miscarriage," says Manju Monga, MD.
+She is a maternal-fetal medicine specialist at Baylor College of Medicine in Houston.
+"If this is coupled with sharp, lower abdominal pain, it may be a sign of ectopic pregnancy," a serious complication that occurs when the fertilized egg implants outside the uterus, usually in the fallopian tubes.

 What to do: "Call your doctor," Monga says.
 "Your doctor will likely do an ultrasound, an exam, and some blood work based on your symptoms."
 Though most spotting or light bleeding may not be a serious problem, "you don’t want to ignore it if it is associated with cramping, heavy bleeding, or abdominal pain."